Employment Law Frequently Asked Questions (FAQs)

 - What kind of damages am I able to receive?
 This depends largely on the case.
 The biggest forms of compensation are often in the form of lost wages and emotional distress damages.
 Sometimes, you may be able to secure punitive damages against your employer, or even force them to take a specific action as a result of your judgment.

-Have more questions?
-We also have a FAQs page on pregnancy discrimination, and can answer any other questions during a free initial consultation at our offices.
-Call 888-900-2573 or 424-281-0510 today to schedule your appointment, or send us an email to get started.
+At Berenji Law Firm, A Professional Corporation, we are happy to answer any other questions you may have during a free initial consultation at our offices in Beverly Hills and Irvine.
+Call 888-900-2573 or 310-747-5097 today to schedule your appointment, or send us an email to get started.